-Glorify the LORD with me,

-let us together extol his name.
+Glorify the LORD with me, let us together extol his name.

 I sought the LORD, and he answered me and delivered me from all my fears.

-R. Taste and see the goodness of the Lord.

 Look to him that you may be radiant with joy, and your faces may not blush with shame.
 When the poor one called out, the LORD heard, and from all his distress he saved him.
-R. Taste and see the goodness of the Lord.

 READING 2 - Ephesians 5:15-20

-Brothers and sisters: Watch carefully how you live, not as foolish persons but as wise, making the

-most of the opportunity, because the days are evil.
+Brothers and sisters: Watch carefully how you live, not as foolish persons but as wise, making the most of the opportunity, because the days are evil.
 Therefore, do not continue in ignorance, but try to understand what is the will of the Lord.
 And do not get drunk on wine, in which lies debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and playing to the Lord in your hearts, giving thanks always and for everything in the name of our Lord Jesus Christ to God the Father.

 Priest/Lector: Alleluia, Alleluia, Alleluia

 R: Alleluia, Alleluia, Alleluia.
-Verse.